 - Ease of update – In today’s market, many app publishers will launch updates up to four times a month.
 Maintenance can be costly but since the updates will affect multiple platforms at once, these costs are kept to a minimum.

-- Performance Issues – This is no doubt the largest issue looming over cross-platform apps.
+Performance Issues – This is no doubt the largest issue looming over hybrid apps.
 The computing power of smartphones is relatively small compared to desktops.
-The rendering of HTML5/CSS UI components present in cross-platform apps takes a lot of GPU/CPU resources.
+The rendering of HTML5/CSS UI components present in hybrid apps takes a lot of GPU/CPU resources.
 This decreases the app’s response times resulting in performance delays or even causing the app to freeze altogether.
 These delays are noticeable when scrolling and in animations.

 Which One Should You Choose?

 The answer to this question is not carved into stone.
-It’s about whatever fits the business.
+As a top app development company in NYC, we can say that it is about whatever fits the business.
 Like I’ve mentioned before there are two types of businesses that are looking to get into the app business: the ones who make an app for the simple sake of advertisement, and the ones whose bread and butter is the app itself.
 If you’re the latter, by all means, native is the way to go; the app is your life source after all.
 If you’re the former, perhaps you can get away with quick and cheap.
-But if the quality is still of significant importance to you then I would rule out cross-platform.
+But if the quality is still of significant importance to you then I would rule out hybrid.